IvorySQL/Ivory-www/src/pages/community-page.md

 # Welcome to ivorySQL

-The ivorySQL community includes people from around the globe who are developing and using the open source database.
+The IvorySQL community includes people from around the globe who are developing and using the open source database.
 We welcome and encourage participation by everyone.

 # We Attempt To:
 Be open, welcoming, friendly, and patient.
 Be collaborative.
 Be inquisitive.
 Be careful in the words we choose.
 Be concise.
 Step down considerately.